Vestal Virgin: Prosecutions and punishments

-Extinction of the sacred fire through Vestal negligence could be expiated by the scourging or beating or the offender, carried out "in the dark and through a curtain to preserve their modesty".
-The sacred fire could then be relit.
+Extinction of Vesta's sacred fire through Vestal negligence could be expiated by the scourging or beating of the offender, carried out "in the dark and through a curtain to preserve their modesty".
+The sacred fire could then be relit, using the correct rituals and the purest materials.
 Loss of chastity, however, represented a broken oath.
-It was permanent, irreversible; no piaculum or expiation could restore it or compensate its loss.
+It was permanent, irreversible; no piaculum or expiation could restore it or compensate for its loss.

-A Vestal who committed incestum breached Rome's contract with the gods; she was a contradiction, a visible religious embarrassment.
+A Vestal who committed incestum breached Rome's contract with the gods; she became a contradiction, a visible religious embarrassment.
 By ancient tradition, she must die, but she must seem to do so willingly, and her blood could not be spilled.
-The city could not seem responsible for her death, and burial of the dead was anyway forbidden within the city's ritual boundary, so she was buried alive in an underground chamber within the city's ritual boundary (pomerium) in the Campus Sceleratus ("Evil Field") near the Colline Gate, accompanied by a small quantity of food and drink, and a lamp.
-She would not technically be punished, but would vanish from sight yet remain in the city, and thus expiate her offence; she would not be interred, but instead descend into a "habitable room":
+The city could not seem responsible for her death, and burial of the dead was anyway forbidden within the city's ritual boundary, so she was immured alive in an underground chamber within the city's ritual boundary (pomerium) in the Campus Sceleratus ("Evil Field") near the Colline Gate.
+That Vesta did not intervene to save her former protege was taken as further divine confirmation of guilt.